 Legally speaking, those opting to go down the raffle route will need to hire a solicitor to ensure everything is permissible.
 The Gambling Commission released a warning in 2007 that some property raffles have gone against gambling laws.
 These raffles are known as illegal lotteries because the act of selling a ticket to win from a draw is, in the eyes of the law, classed as a lottery.
 Therefore, applying for a license from the Gambling Commission and adhering to their regulations is paramount.

 There are ways of altering property raffles to avoid a lottery.
 Some are donating money from the property sale to charity whereas others are asking people to answer a question before purchasing a ticket, turning the lottery into a competition.
 However, it should be remembered that the world of house raffles is still new and has grey areas.

 Property raffles certainly aren’t for everybody and they have limited success.
-Fortunately, at SOLD.CO.UK, we offer a complete selling service with different routes to help you get your home sold fast.
-All options are fully managed by our expert team and completely FREE.
+Fortunately, at SOLD.CO.UK, we offer a complete selling service with different routes to help you sell your house fast.
+All options are fully managed by our expert team and selling your home is FREE.
 You can always book a free valuation if you’re considering selling your home to discover the best route for you.